ambi88dex/loading_c_library_as_system_lib/README.md

 # Loading C Library As A System Library:
-During my exploration of C libraries like ffmpeg. it came to my notice that some of the dependencies like <libavcodec.h> instead of "libavcodec.h".
+During my exploration of C libraries like ffmpeg. it came to my notice that some of the dependencies like <libavcodec.h> instead of "libavcodec.h"
+To refer to exact command refer to Makefile

 ## Let's break down the components of the C compilation to understand this further.
 - All the User defined libraries are defined in double quotes are found in the same directory
 - All the system defined libraries are found in /usr/lib or /usr/local/lib